dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

     jac_vals, dt=dt, qr_func=MyDistributedQRFunc)
 ```

-Your custom QR-decomposition function must accept a single torch.float64 tensor of shape `...` x `n_dims` x `n_dims`, where `...` can be any number of dimensions, and return a tuple of torch.float64 tensors, _each_ with the same shape (`...` x `n_dims` x `n_dims`), containing, respectively, the $Q$ and $R$ factors for each matrix in the input tensor.
+Your custom QR-decomposition function must accept a single torch.float64 tensor of shape `...` x `n_dims` x `n_dims`, where `...` can be any number of preceding dimensions, and return a tuple of torch.float64 tensors, _each_ with the same shape (`...` x `n_dims` x `n_dims`), containing, respectively, the $Q$ and $R$ factors for each matrix in the input tensor.

 ### Largest Lyapunov Exponent

-Our code for parallel estimation of the largest Lyapunov exponent of a dynamical system scales well to higher-dimensional systems without modification, subject to the memory limits of a single cuda device.
-To overcome single-device memory limits, you must pass a custom parallel scan function that can split the computation over multiple devices -- e.g., by applying parallel scans to different segments of the sequence of Jacobians in different devices, then combining them with a final parallel scan in a single device.
+Our code for parallel estimation of the largest Lyapunov exponent of a dynamical system scales well with the number of steps, as well as to higher-dimensional systems, without modification, subject only to the memory limits of a single cuda device.
+To overcome single-device memory limits, you must pass a custom parallel scan function that can split the computation over multiple devices -- e.g., by applying parallel scans to different segments of the sequence of Jacobians in different devices, then combining interim results with a final parallel scan in a single device.

 For example, if your custom parallel scan is called `MyDistributedScan`, you would execute:

 ```python
 LLE = lyapunov_exponents.estimate_largest_in_parallel(
     jac_vals, dt=dt, scan_func=MyDistributedScan)
 ```

+Your custom parallel scan function must accept three arguments: (1) a complex tensor with a sequence of matrices of shape `...` x `n_steps` x `n_dims` x `n_dims`, where `...` can be any number of preceding dimensions and `n_steps` may vary, (2) a binary associative function (our code will pass `goom.log_matmul_exp`), and (3) an integer indicating the dimension over which to apply the parallel scan.

 ## Citing